Episode 144. Crazy News Stories from 'The Times' Publication

 Quote, they all change after death, end quote, says the morgue keeper.

-It all change after death.
+They all change after death.

-Oh my god, Valente responds, this woman was better looking than my wife.
+Oh my god, Valente responds, This woman was better looking than my wife.

 And he was willing to have that printed in the paper after he found out she wasn't dead.